perforce/helix-authentication-service/README.md

 systems wanting to permit users to authenticate with external identity systems.
 It currently supports the OpenID Connect and SAML 2.0 authentication protocols.

+## Versions

+Official releases will have version numbers of the form `YYYY.N`, such as 2019.1, 2020.1, or 2020.2.
+These releases have undergone testing and are available on the Perforce FTP and package server.

+Patch releases will have version numbers with three dot separated numbers, such as 2020.1.1 or 2019.1.2.

+The unofficial "snapshot" releases will have versions with additional numbers, `YYYY.N.N.NNNNNN`, where the patch and snapshot numbers are appended to the last major release.

 ## Overview

 ### Architecture